ldaniels528/oxide/README.md

 You can find the [Go variant here](https://github.com/ldaniels528/tiny_vm.go).

-I'm just getting started bu check back from time to time to see the progress.
+I'm just getting started but check back from time to time to see the progress.

 #### Test input